ELELAB/RaSP_workflow/README.md

 # RaSP_workflow
-See guides in docs for Bioinfo01, 03, and 04 specific gudies.
+See guides in docs for Bioinfo01, 03, and 04 specific guides.

 ## Installation